MalcolmKyle/StudentsCSV/README.md

 A user would be allowed to perform all CRUD operations on the database.
 Along review upon the student Id, school attended, and final grade.
+Also, including paging to allow for a less cluttered review of enrolled students.

 ![Alt text](/GMT/Pictures/pagingStudents.PNG?raw=ture "Paging")
 ![Alt text](/GMT/Pictures/FinalSort.PNG?raw=ture "Sorting")